White Paper

 Training stakeholders on all of Microsoft’s licensing/subscription permutations and the detailed nuances of various options is a heavy lift.
 There are thousands of SKUs, they change frequently and use rights vary, and best-fit contracting options evolve.
 While IT procurement professionals are front and center in Microsoft contracting and negotiations, most don’t have the bandwidth to become experts on all aspects of Microsoft purchasing (especially licensing and subscription options and their consequences).

 However, it is helpful for IT procurement to have a working knowledge of how Microsoft’s enterprise products are licensed – the available contractual vehicles and the high-level mechanics of each.
-This guide is to help enterprise IT procurement practitioners better understand the Microsoft agreement “lingo” so they can come to the purchasing and renewal table more informed.
+This guide helps enterprise IT procurement practitioners understand Microsoft agreement “lingo”, ensuring they approach purchasing and renewals more informed.

 The Microsoft EA is the most common contracting vehicle for enterprise customers.
 It’s a contractual relationship directly with Microsoft, and Microsoft sets the pricing.